groupdocs-signature/GroupDocs.Signature-Products/content/signature/java/verify/text/xltm.en.md

     enable: true
     title_left: "How to validate Text signatures in your Xltm document"
     content_left: |
-        [GroupDocs.Signature for Java](https://products.groupdocs.com/signature/java/) for Java includes useful features like verification of Text signatures placed at Xltm documents.
+        [GroupDocs.Signature for Java](https://products.groupdocs.com/signature/java/) includes useful features like verification of Text signatures placed at Xltm documents.
 Use this opportunity without implementing extra code.

         * Firstly, instantiate Signature class providing as a constructor parameter path to a document which is supposed to be verified.
         * Secondly, create a new VerifyOptions object and set up all required properties.